History Of A&R: The Short Story

 The history of A&R can be traced back to the early days of the recording industry when companies such as Columbia and Victor were signing acts to contracts.
 In those days, there was no such thing as independent record companies.
 The artists signed to labels like Columbia or Victor all came through the same talent scout system, which was referred to as artist and repertoire.

 The first record company that used this system was Columbia Records in 1917.
 The company’s founder, Eraklai V. Phonograph Company, hired a young man named Frank Walker to find new talent for his label.
-Walker did this by going around New York City and visiting theaters where musical acts were performing.
+Walker did this by going around New York City and visiting theatres where musical acts were performed.
 He would watch these acts perform and then sign them if he liked their sound.

 ARA continued through World War II, but by 1947 it had been replaced by a new company called Artist Management Association (AMA).